top of page

 In this future Baghdad, an urban-rural mosaic emerges, where fields and wastelands are interspersed with gardens and buildings.
 Sheep and their shepherds can make a home here since there is enough wasteland vegetation to graze upon and because sheep’s milk and cheese is eagerly sought by nearby suburban consumers.
 The sheep can also be rented-out to graze as ecofriendly organic lawnmowers for private gardens and public reserves.

 Wool is a remarkable natural insulator against cold and rain.
-Set in the Cambrian Mountains some two centuries ahead, this Welsh village uses woolly roofs to insulate against bitter highland winters.
+Set in the Welsh mountains some two centuries ahead, this Welsh village uses woolly roofs to insulate against bitter winters.

-A Welsh Sheepscape of the Future – A Village in the Cambrian Mountains
+A Welsh Sheepscape of the Future – Garth, a Welsh Village With Wooly Architecture

 Although sheep are usually presented as cute and natural, they could also be construed as evil climate change monsters.
 This is because sheep fart-out lots of methane, a potent Greenhouse Gas.
 In this scenario, though, Welsh farmers of the future have worked out the precise recipe for a climate-friendly sheep diet which radically lowers the amount of methane that each sheep can produce.